r4bbitjs/r4bbitjs-website/docs/getting-started.md

 main();
 ```

-When we execute the code, we see this prompts in the console
+When we execute the code, we see these prompts in the console.

 ![Gif recording of terminal when somebody executes the above code](../static/gif/getting-started.gif)

-Because of r4bbitjs comes with default logging features that's all you need for RabbitMQ communication!
+As r4bbitjs comes with default logging features, that's all you need for RabbitMQ communication!

-Don't stop now, go to the guides and see all the other communication patterns and options r4bbitjs offers!
+Don't stop now, check out the guides and see all the other communication patterns and options r4bbitjs offers!